Phonics and Reading

 In Foundation Stage and Year 1, phonics is taught for 30 minutes each day.
 Each Friday, teachers review the week’s teaching to ensure children are making expected progress.
 Any child who needs additional practice has a daily keep up session taught by a fully-trained adult.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.

-Children will learn to apply their phonics to whole texts through carefully selected ‘decodable’ books which link to the Little Wandle programme.
+Children will learn to apply their phonics to whole texts through carefully selected ‘decodable’ books aligned to the Little Wandle programme.
 Children will practise reading the decodable books at school, individually or as part of a small group with their teacher or teaching assistant.
 These groups will take place three times per week.
 The reading practice sessions focus on three key skills: decoding, prosody (reading with understanding and expression) and comprehension.
-Once the three guided sessions have been completed, they will take the same book home to practise.
-This and will allow the children to become more confident decoding text and developing fluency.
+Once the three guided sessions have been completed, they will take the same book home to practise, reinforcing fluency and confidence.

 In Year 2, pupils will continue to be given banded reading books from the Collins Big Cat collection to develop fluency and reading stamina.
 Teachers will regularly assess pupils to ensure they are given books at an appropriately challenging level.